Updated for 2023

 Dates & Times: Dec 2 at 9:30am – 11:30am

 Enjoy cider and doughnuts, as members from the Virginia Discovery Museum bring some crafts and holiday storytelling to James Madison’s Highland on Holly Days.

 Other Holiday Celebrations

-The Annual Lighting of the Lawn at UVA will take place on December 6 at 7PM.
-This year’s theme is “Brighter Than Ever”.
-The event was founded in the wake of the September 11th attacks to foster unity and inclusion in the UVa and Charlottesville communities, and this original mission rings true today for LOTL’s Twentieth Anniversary.
+The Annual Lighting of the Lawn at UVA will take place on December 1 from 7pm – 9pm.
+The event was founded in the wake of the September 11th attacks to foster unity and inclusion in the UVA and Charlottesville communities, and this original mission rings true today.

 The Charlottesville Band performs the Annual Christmas Concert on December 10th at the Paramount Theater.
 The fun starts at 3:30 pm and will include vocalists, a sing-along, and a visit from Santa.

 Live Arts presents a romantic journey to Pemberley in a sequel to Jane Austen’s “Miss Bennet –Christmas at Pemberley.”
 The heroine in this play is Jane’s bookish middle sister, Mary.
 This charming production takes place on December 1 – 17.

 Winter Wander at Boar’s Head Resort has an illuminated stroll complete with multi-colored Fountain of Dreams, and tunnels of lights.
 There is also an artificial surfaced skating rink that will allow you to skate in any weather!
 Check the schedule for select nights from November 17 – January 6.

 The Crozet Winter Brews Festival is back for its 5th year, celebrating dark beers and winter brews from local Virginia cideries and breweries.
 It’s noon to 5pm on December 2.